 to_bccp_id = Foreign key to the bccp.bccp_id.
-The value is IdOf(./@ref) by matching the First(den).
+The value is IdOf(./@ref) or IdOf(./@name) in case of xsd:attribute by matching the First(den).
 If there is no matching BCCP record, a new BCCP has to be created; however, this should only be the case when the BCC is an xsd:attribute.
 See 3.1.1.14.6 for how to populate these BCCPs.

 from_acc_id = Foreign key pointing to the ACC.acc_id causing the creation of this BCC.